petk/php-build-system/README.md

 ## Why CMake?

-At the time of writing, CMake is actively developed, and many developers may already be familiar with it, making C code more appealing to new contributors.
-Numerous IDEs offer excellent CMake integration for C/C++ projects.

-CMake shares many similarities with Autotools, which simplifies the learning curve for those already accustomed to building C code using existing systems.

-Notably, CMake features better out-of-the-box support on Windows systems, where Autotools may encounter issues without additional adaptations and adjustments in the build process.

-Despite Autotools potentially seeming complex and arcane to new developers, unfamiliar with it, it remains a robust and solid build system option for C/C++ projects on \*nix systems.
-Many large open-source projects use Autotools, and some even incorporate it alongside CMake.
+At the time of writing, CMake is actively maintained, with new features being introduced slowly and conservatively.
+Despite its limitations, it remains one of the most widely adopted build systems, offering solid support across all major platforms.
+Many developers are already familiar with CMake, which can help lower the barrier for contributors working with the PHP codebase.
+IDEs and editors provide reasonably good CMake integration for C/C++ projects.

 ## Documentation